Your Guide to Hearing Aid Batteries

 Batteries for Hearing Aids

 The most commonly used batteries for hearing aids are called zinc-air batteries.
-Small silver discs, zinc-air batteries are not rechargeable, and must be discarded after use.
+Small silver discs, zinc-air batteries are not

 Hearing aid batteries come in five sizes.
 The right one for you depends on the style and size of your hearing aids.
 The hearing aid industry has color-and-number-coded the packaging of batteries to make buying replacements easy-choose 5-red, 10-yellow, 13-orange, 312-brown, or 675-blue.
 The sticky tab on the back of the battery is also color-coded.